markjnkim/es_mod/02-css/content/lesson-4-grid.md

 ![page-layout](assets/lesson-4/200-grid-layout-css.png)

-In the next example, we use grid to match the image's orientation, either portrait or landscape, and to position the images into a nicely organized gallery:
+In the next example, we use CSS Grid to match the image's orientation, either portrait or landscape, and to position the images into a nicely organized gallery:

 ![image-gallery](assets/lesson-4/300-image-grid-css.png)

-Grid even allows other tools to be used inside it, such as flexbox or even another grid or [subgrid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Subgrid).
+CSS Grid even allows other tools to be used inside it, such as flexbox or even another grid or [subgrid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Subgrid).

-Before we get into grid lingo, let's pause for a quick quiz.
+Before we get into CSS Grid lingo, let's pause for a quick quiz.

 > **Asset Needed**: [Learnosity Flexbox vs Grid - Jira FSFO-124](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-124)